ArtCraftCode/ravelry/README.md

 The Ruby gem for accessing the Ravelry API painlessly, easily, and awesomely.
 Made by a knitter, knitwear designer, and hacker all rolled into one sassy woman so you know it's good (ish).

 Ravelry API documentation is currently available [here](http://www.ravelry.com/api).
-I would recommend parsing through it because it's very useful.

-The goal of this gem is to provide 100% API coverage.
-It doesn't just yet, but it will.
-Eventually.

 Current API routes covered include:

 * `Patterns#show` (`GET`)

-Want a route that isn't currently covered?
-[Request it](https://github.com/feministy/ravelry/issues) by submitting an issue.
+*Want a route that isn't currently covered?
+[Request it](https://github.com/feministy/ravelry/issues) by submitting an issue.*

-**If a method doesn't have documentation, that means it is not complete.** Run `yard stats --list-undoc` to see a list.

 # Installation